-In connection with our audit of the consolidated financial statements, our responsibility is to read the other information and, in doing so, consider whether such other information is materially inconsistent with the consolidated financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
-If, based on the work we have performed, we conclude that there is a material misstatement of this other information. we are required to report that fact.
-We have nothing to report in this regard.
+In connection with our audit of the consolidated financial intends to liquidate the Group or to cease operations, or statements, our responsibility is to read the other has no realistic alternative but to do so. information and, in doing so, consider whether such other Those Charged With Governance of the companies information is materially inconsistent with the consolidated financial statements or our knowledge obtained in the included in the Group and of its associates are also responsible for overseeing the financial reporting process audit or otherwise appears to be materially misstated.
+If, of their respective companies. based on the work we have performed, we conclude that there is a material misstatement of this other information. we are required to report that fact.
+We have nothing to Auditor's Responsibilities for the report in this regard.